backstreetbrogrammer/35_ParallelStreams/README.md

 saturate the pool and result in potentially huge latencies.
 That's why it's important to build bulkheads by creating **separate thread pools** – to prevent unrelated tasks from influencing each other's execution.

-There is a third party library which handles Parallel Streams API very well:
+There is a third party library that handles Parallel Streams API very well:

 [Parallel Collectors](https://github.com/pivovarit/parallel-collectors)